NICMx/Jool/en/usr-flags-global.md

 Whenever the kernel module sends a packet to userspace, `joold` is expected to answer an ACK.
 Jool accounts this ACK as a green light to send the next SS packet.
 This prevents Jool from over-saturating the Netlink channel.

-Being that Netlink is not a reliable protocol, the main intent of `--ss-flush-deadline` is to prevent lost ACKs from stagnating the SS queue.
+Being that Netlink is not a reliable protocol, the main intent of `ss-flush-deadline` is to prevent lost ACKs from stagnating the SS queue.

-It also prevents sessions from staying in the queue for too long regardless of that, particularly when [`--ss-flush-asap`](#--ss-flush-asap) is disabled.
+It also prevents sessions from staying in the queue for too long regardless of that, particularly when [`ss-flush-asap`](#ss-flush-asap) is disabled.

-### `--ss-capacity`
+### `ss-capacity`

 - Type: Integer
 - Default: 512